 If you have benefited from John's many contributions, please say thanks in the way that would matter most to him.
-Please consider making a donation to the John Hunter Memorial Fund.
+Please consider making a donation to the John Hunter Technology Fellowship.

 matplotlib is a welcoming, inclusive project, and we try to follow the Python Software Foundation Code of Conduct in everything we do.

-Check the faq, the api docs, mailing list archives, and join the matplotlib mailing lists.
+Check the faq, the api docs, mailing list archives, and join the matplotlib mailing lists Users, Announce and Devel.
 Check out the matplotlib questions on stackoverflow.
 The search tool searches all of the documentation, including full text search of over 350 complete examples which exercise almost every corner of matplotlib.

 You can file bugs, patches and feature requests on the github tracker, but it is a good idea to ping us on the mailing list too.